yzziizzy/EACSMB/DEVELOPMENT.md

 * segfault when custom decal start/end points are the same.
 * Calculate correct shader error message line numbers.
 * Texture splatting on terrain is bad.
+* Selection pass is laggy but it shouldn't be.
+It's in the rendering, not the async pixel download.
+* mCopy and the memcpy inside it have src/dst backwards but all usage needs to be fixed too...

 ## Graphics
 * Cache low-resolution pre-baked terrain textures for blocks in the distance.